Ferris Bueller's Day Off: Editing

+The music used for the final version of the museum sequence is an instrumental cover version of The Smiths' "Please Please Please Let Me Get What I Want", performed by The Dream Academy.

 Deleted scenes

-Several scenes were cut from the final film; one lost scene titled "The Isles of Langerhans" has the three teenagers trying to order in the French restaurant, shocked to discover pancreas on the menu (although in the finished film, Ferris still says, "We ate pancreas,” while recapping the day).
+Several scenes were cut from the final film; one lost scene titled "The Isles of Langerhans" has the three teenagers trying to order in the French restaurant, shocked to discover pancreas on the menu (although in the finished film, Ferris still says, "We ate pancreas", while recapping the day).
 This is featured on the Bueller, Bueller Edition DVD.
 Other scenes were never made available on any DVD version.
-These scenes included additional screen time with Jeannie in a locker room, Ferris's younger brother and sister (both of whom were completely removed from the film), and additional lines of dialogue throughout the film, all of which can be seen in the original theatrical trailer.
+These scenes included additional screen time with Jeanie in a locker room, Ferris's younger brother and sister (both of whom were completely removed from the film), and additional lines of dialogue throughout the film, all of which can be seen in the original theatrical trailer.
 Hughes had also wanted to film a scene where Ferris, Sloane, and Cameron go to a strip club.
 Paramount executives told him there were only so many shooting days left, so the scene was scrapped.